desanker/generic-nap/README.md

-# Open NAP Master manuscript on GitHub
+# Generic NAP manuscript on GitHub

 <!-- usage note: edit the H1 title above to personalize the manuscript -->